Artist Adventure Series, No. 6

 Last October, I went backpacking with two of my brothers into the Grand Canyon.
-While I had been doing Zumba every week inpreparation, I don’t know that my knees were prepared to descend and climb the equivalent of 1,000 flights of stairs in two days.
+While I had been doing Zumba every week in preparation, my knees were not prepared to descend and climb the equivalent of 1,000 flights of stairs in two days.
 We started hiking down about an hour before dawn, well laden with 50 pounds apiece (all my brothers are Boy Scotts, and I was raised on their motto – be prepared... shall we say over-prepared?)
 The switchbacks leading out of the arm of the canyon were longer than I expected, and I urged my brothers forward, nearly at a jog, hoping to make it to the first viewpoint overlooking the main canyon before daybreak.
-I always know to the minute when the sun is going to rise, and as the last minutes before sunrise sped quickly past, I kept rounding turn after turn, only to see my view blocked by yet another mountainside…but the racing paid off.
+I knew to the minute when the sun was going to rise, and as the last minutes before sunrise sped quickly past, I kept rounding turn after turn, only to see my view blocked by yet another cliffside, and another… but the semi-jogging finally paid off.
 I finally made it to the final bend of the trail that looked majestically out over the entire canyon, just as the sun tipped over the horizon line and started flooding the top edge of the canyon with light.
-My camera was out and ready, and the next 30 minutes were a heady race down the trail, to catch as many angles and compositions as possible during the precious moments of early dawn light.
+My camera was out and ready, and the next 30 minutes were a heady race down the trail, trying to catch as many angles and compositions as possible during the precious moments of early dawn light.

 Once the sun had risen 10 degrees above the desert floor, and I had finished rushing around with the camera glued to my eye, one of my brothers suddenly twisted his ankle.
 There we were, 2 miles down into the canyon, with three 50-lb packs, and one twisted foot.
-We rested, and discussed, and tried to decide the best thing to do.
-Finally my brother convinced us that he could climb out alone, and since the park was filled with people he could ask for help if needed, as long as we took most of the weight out of his pack.
+We rested, discussed, and tried to decide the best thing to do.
+Finally, my brother convinced us that he could climb out alone, and since the park was filled with people he could ask for help if needed, as long as we took most of the weight out of his pack.
 So, my other brother and I took the stove, and the water, and the water filter, and the backup water filter, and the tarp, and the other 20 pounds of miscellaneous, and I walked my brother up the trail several hundred feet to make sure he would be OK, and then I turned around continued back down the trail with my other brother, packs heavier, hearts heavier, and trying to stay optimistic.

 With the excitement of daybreak over, and the tough decision made, my remaining brother Chris and I continued downwards, our packs feeling heavier with every mile.
 The scenery was beautiful, and the weather was perfect, but I was surprised to see that we seemed to be the only people wearing giant multi-day-hike packs.
-The last backpacking trip we had done was a 5-day trek across Zion National Park, and we were used to bringing every possible necessity with us, since we were used to being days away from civilization, hiking in the backcountry.
-Yet everyone around us were carrying nothing more than light day packs.
+The last backpacking trip we had done was a 5-day trek across Zion National Park, and we were accustomed to bringing every possible necessity with us, being days away from civilization, and hiking in the backcountry.
+Yet everyone around us was carrying nothing more than light day packs.

 So onwards we hiked, getting passed by dozens of hikers carrying little fanny packs and carrying single bottles of water.
 (We had gallons of water on us, enough for 2 days of drinking and cooking 2 meals for 3 people.)
 A few of these spritely hikers said they were camping at the bottom at Bright Angel Campground.
-I was rather surprised, since they weren’t carrying a backpack with tent and sleeping bag, but the mystery was eventually resolved: we were passed by a mule train carrying enough duffle bags to house a small army, and after making it to the bottom and seeing a bunch of backpacks hanging on giant metal hooks with people’s names on them… I finally understood the phrase “duffle service”, and I realized that we could have paid to have the mules carry our giant backpacks down for us.
+I was rather surprised since they weren’t carrying a backpack with a tent and sleeping bag, but the mystery was eventually resolved: we were passed by a mule train carrying enough duffle bags to house a small army, and after making it to the bottom of the canyon and seeing a bunch of backpacks hanging on giant metal hooks with people’s names on them… I finally understood the phrase “duffle service”, and I realized that we could have paid to have the mules carry our giant backpacks down for us.
 Next time, I am doing my homework! (and clearing my misunderstood words!)

 When we arrived at Bright Angel Campground in the late afternoon, our legs numb and exhausted, I was surprised to discover the most well-appointed campground I think I’ve ever been to.
 There were flushing toilets, running potable water, a ranger’s cabin, and flat, smooth tent areas.
 Half the backcountry equipment we had brought with us was completely unnecessary.
 Homework.